‘Morning Psycho’ Joe Embraces ‘Loyal Viewer’ Trump’s Attacks With Hilarious Segment

 Scarborough appeared on a segment titled “Joe embraces nickname from loyal Morning Joe viewer” in which he speaks to Trump directly.
 First, the host addressed Trump’s tweet by pointing out that the president has called the network so unimportant that it wasn’t necessary in his run for president to gain their support.
 Now, he is saying that CNN was instrumental in helping him get elected.

-Scarborough joked that if he could get people elected Mit Romney and John Huntsman would have been president.
+Scarborough joked that if he could get people elected Mitt Romney and John Huntsman would have been president.

 The host then talked about Trump’s claim that the media picks on him despite the fact that the country is experiencing a strong economy.
 The president believes this should afford him positive coverage regardless of anything else going on.
 Scarborough thanked Trump for watching the show and joked that he should flex his muscles for the president because he was feeling very powerful at the moment.